 The Emporium ~ The stone flagged ground floor of this elegant bar and restaurant is now pet-friendly.
 Bob in for coffee, drinks, breakfast, lunch or an evening meal.
 Comfy sofas and Beat The Clock Pizzas are a big draw too. theemporiumclitheroe.co.uk

 Maxwells Cafe & Wine Bar ~ The covered outside area of this popular cafe bar has heaters for chilly days.
 King Lane. www.maxwellscafebar.co.uk

 Time Train ~ This vintage emporium has recently relocated to a pretty courtyard , above the Lowergate car park.
 And now serves up Pie & Peas and coffee & cakes.
+Good Ice cream too.
 Doggies always made very welcome. www.facebook.com/thetimetrain

-Bowland Beer Hall ~ For the Real ale fan, the newly opened Beer Hall in Holmes Mill has 42 cask ales on tap and has lots of original features from its industrial heritage including a huge steam engine.
+Bowland Beer Hall ~ For the Real ale fan, the Beer Hall at Holmes Mill has 42 cask ales on tap and has lots of original features from its industrial heritage including a huge steam engine.
 Serves bar meals.
 Now open every day. holmesmill.co.uk

 White Lion ~ Popular town centre pub with resident dogs Mo and Nugget and Emoji.
 11 Market Place.

 New Inn ~ Drinkers Pub with good selection of Real Ales and cozy fires.
 Bar staff often give four legged visitors dog treats.Parson Lane.